batuhanrapata/flask-authentication-api/README.md

 # Flask-Authentication-Api
-Flask authentication api mongoDB with using JWT token and password hashing
+Flask authentication api mongoDB with using JWT token and password salting

 Application Structure
 ```